Esports at the 2019 SEA Games

-Esports at the 2019 Southeast Asian Games in the Philippines was held at the Filoil Flying V Centre in San Juan, Metro Manila from 5 to 10 December 2019.
+Esports at the 2019 SEA Games in the Philippines was held at the Filoil Flying V Centre in San Juan, Metro Manila from 5 to 10 December 2019.
 It was the first esports contest as a medal event in a multi-sport competition sanctioned by the International Olympic Committee after the discipline featured as a demonstration sport at the 2018 Asian Games in Jakarta, Indonesia.

-Six medals were contested in esports while a single demonstration event was also be held.
+Six medals were contested in esports while a single demonstration event was also held.
 The games were accredited by the Asian Electronic Sports Federation.

 Background

 The inclusion of esports in the Southeast Asian Games was lobbied by Min-Liang Tan, CEO of Singapore-based gaming firm Razer.
 Tan announced in November 2018 that he met with Philippine SEA Games Organizing Committee chair Alan Peter Cayetano to discuss about the possible inclusion of esports in the regional games, which were among the "Category 3" disciplines included in final list of proposed events to be hosted in the games.

 An ad hoc committee was formed to organize the esports events in the games.
 Razer provided support in terms of software, hardware, and services in the organization of the esports events.
 Razer was designated as the Official Esports Partner.
 However Razer didn't provide the mobile phones for the Arena of Valor tournament since the latest update of the title required the game to be played on iOS.

 By 14 December 2018, the national federation of esports has formally sought formal inclusion in the games from the International esports Federation.

 The esports tournaments of the Southeast Asian Games were open to competitors of both genders with every aspiring participant to partake in a qualification tournaments.
 Although competitors should be at least 12 years old.

 Market research firm Newzoo projects the number of audience for esports in Southeast Asia to grow to at least 31.9 million in 2019 attributing the increase to the inclusion of the discipline in the Southeast Asian Games.